APRIL 8, 2026ERA · payer requirements

 Why ERA/835 Reconciliation Breaks at Specialty Clinics

-Most ERA guides describe an ideal workflow: the payer adjudicates the claim, the 835 arrives, the payment matches cleanly, and the practice management system posts the cash.
-However, at most specialty clinics, reconciliation failures usually do not start with "we never got paid."
+At specialty clinics, reconciliation failures usually do not start with we never got paid.
 They start with a quieter problem: money reaches the bank, some remittance data arrives, but the clinic still cannot confidently match payment, claim, service line, and patient balance back together.

 That is why a specialty clinic can show cash in the account and still watch AR grow.
 The failure is often not claim submission.
-It is remittance routing, reassociation, or exception handling after adjudication.
-This is where ERA/835 reconciliation tends to break in real specialty-clinic workflows.
+It is remittance routing, reassociation, document ingestion, or exception handling after adjudication.

 1. EFT deposits and ERAs do not always line up cleanly